Frederiksted, U.S. Virgin Islands: Music

-Renovation and Revitalisation
+Renovation and revitalization

-Several companies have participated in drafting plans to refurbish and enhance the greater Frederiksted area.
-Coastal Systems was retained by the Public Finance Authority to develop concepts for a waterfront park, beach, cruise pier, and other site improvements.
-Teams of land planners, engineers, and landscape architects met with local interest groups to develop conceptual plans for the redevelopment of the area.
+Several companies have drafted plans to refurbish and enhance the greater Frederiksted area.
+The Public Finance Authority retained Coastal Systems to develop concepts for a waterfront park, beach, cruise pier, and other site improvements.
+Teams of land planners, engineers, and landscape architects met with local interest groups to develop plans for redevelopment of the area.
 Environmental regulatory surveys and permits were managed by the Coastal Zone Management (CZM) Agency of the USVI.
 Phase I of the project was completed, which consisted of the reconstruction of the waterfront park while maintaining the historical facade representative of St. Croix's heritage.
-Natural stonework was used throughout the project site in accordance with the local architectural style, enhancing the authenticity of the arrival experience.
+Natural stonework was used throughout the project site in accordance with the local architectural style.

-Phase II of the project, contemplated for the future, will involve the reconstruction of the community waterfront north of the fort and include the recreation of breakwaters, the reconstruction of Paul E. Joseph Stadium, and the restoration of the beach, restroom facilities, retaining pond, utilities, parking areas, and soccer fields.
+Phase II of the project will involve reconstruction of the community waterfront north of the fort and re-creation of breakwaters, reconstruction of Paul E. Joseph Stadium, and restoration of the beach, restroom facilities, retaining pond, utilities, parking areas, and soccer fields.

 Volunteers, community, and art

-Volunteer-ism is a big part of Frederiksted.

-Clean Sweep Frederiksted engages volunteers in community clean ups, mural and garden projects among opportunities.
-They also worked with the Artists Guild of St. Croix to install dozens of painted rum barrels as community trash bins.

-The Artists Guild of St. Croix has installed several murals, paintings, and sponsors scholarships.
-Delta Dorsch who was born in Frederiksted, wrote two books The Role of the Storyteller in the Preservation of Virgin Islands Culture (1999) and contributed to The Glory Days of Frederiksted (2004) about cultural aspects of the community.
+Volunteerism is a big part of Frederiksted.
+Clean Sweep Frederiksted engages volunteers in community cleanups, mural and garden projects, and other opportunities.
+It also worked with the Artists Guild of St. Croix to install dozens of painted rum barrels as community trash bins.
+The Artists Guild of St. Croix has installed several murals and paintings, and sponsors scholarships.
+Delta Dorsch, who was born in Frederiksted, wrote The Role of the Storyteller in the Preservation of Virgin Islands Culture (1999) and contributed to The Glory Days of Frederiksted (2004) about Frederiksted's culture.

 Climate

-Frederiksted has a tropical climate with warm weather year-round.
+Frederiksted has a tropical savanna climate (Köppen Aw) featuring very warm to hot weather year-round.